hapijs/joi/API.md

 #### Extension

+`extension` can be :
+- a single extension object
-`extension` can be a single extension object or an array of extension objects using the following parameters :
+- a factory function generating an extension object
+- or an array of those

+Extension objects use the following parameters :
 * `name` - name of the new type you are defining, this can be an existing type. **Required**.
 * `base` - an existing Joi schema to base your type upon.
 Defaults to `Joi.any()`.
 * `coerce` - an optional function that runs before the base, usually serves when you want to coerce values of a different type than your base.
 It takes 3 arguments `value`, `state` and `options`.